Particular/docs.particular.net/transports/azure-service-bus/legacy/configuration/index.md

 ## Common settings

-In order to setup a basic endpoint using the Azure Service Bus transport the following configuration settings need to be provided.
+In order to setup a basic endpoint using the Azure Service Bus transport the following configuration settings need to be provided:

 snippet: AzureServiceBusTransportGettingStarted

  * `UseTransport<AzureServiceBusTransport>()`: Enables the Azure Service Bus transport.
- * `UseForwardingTopology()`: Defines what the underlying layout of Azure Service Bus messaging entities looks like.
+ * `UseForwardingTopology()`: Defines the underlying layout of Azure Service Bus messaging entities.
  * `ConnectionString()`: Specifies the connection string of the Azure Service Bus namespace to be used by the transport.
  * `UsePersistence<InMemoryPersistence>()`: The Azure Service Bus transport has no dependency on persistence, so the in memory one will be sufficient.
 If there is a need to use sagas, one of the other persister implementations needs to be provided.